edjchapman/StoreSupervisor/README.md

 ; ==================================

-; the name of your supervisord program [program:pichacelery]
+; the name of your supervisord program [program:supervisor_celery_worker]

-; Set full path to celery program if using virtualenv command=/home/mosh/.virtualenvs/picha/bin/celery worker -A picha --loglevel=INFO
+; Set full path to celery program if using virtualenv command=/home/supervisor/vsuper/bin/celery worker -A supervisor --loglevel=INFO

-; The directory to your Django project directory=/home/mosh/sites/picha
+; The directory to your Django project directory=/home/supervisor/Supervisor

-; If supervisord is run as the root user, switch users to this UNIX user account ; before doing any processing. user=mosh
+; If supervisord is run as the root user, switch users to this UNIX user account ; before doing any processing. user=supervisor

 ; Supervisor will start as many instances of this program as named by numprocs numprocs=1

-; Put process stdout output in this file stdout_logfile=/var/log/celery/picha_worker.log
+; Put process stdout output in this file stdout_logfile=/home/supervisor/logs/celery/celery_worker.log

-; Put process stderr output in this file stderr_logfile=/var/log/celery/picha_worker.log
+; Put process stderr output in this file stderr_logfile=/home/supervisor/logs/celery/celery_worker.log

 ; If true, this program will start automatically when supervisord is started autostart=true